 I’m not into sprays or fake butters and oil, nor do I use fake sugars or any kinds of sugar substitutes anymore.
 Don’t get me wrong, because who knows what I’ll be up to in the future or what new health kick I’ll be on at another time in my life.
 Maybe one day I’ll say, mmm Twizzlers and ooh Godiva Hazelnut Praline once again—who knows!
 But for now, the following are some healthier choices for people who eat meat, fish, chicken, and who are trying to limit their salt, sugar, oil, and total caloric intake.
-Something to remember, is that we can teach our bodies, our minds, and even our taste buds new habits and new tricks, and we can develop a taste for new things if we’re open to it.
+Something to remember is that we can teach our bodies, our minds, and even our taste buds new habits and new tricks, and we can develop a taste for new things if we’re open to it.
 Developing a taste for healthy food is something that can either happen at a very young age or even when you’re older and perhaps very accustomed to those old habits.

 I used to feed my son Justin homemade baby food at times with broccoli sprouts, broccoli, bean sprouts, and many unusual, but healthy, adult, exciting ingredients and foods.
-He usually spit them out right away, but I figured this might help him develop a taste for healthy food.
+He usually spits them out right away, but I figured this might help him develop a taste for healthy food.
 Justin is my second child, and Ariel, my daughter, she won’t eat things like that, and I somewhat feel that I should’ve started exploring developing her taste buds back then too, but I just didn’t think of it at the time.
 However, one thing I did for both kids, is that I avoided giving them sugar, and now, they’re not big on candy.
 Cool, right?
 They more so like, “the idea” of candy.
 Ukh, I have the best kids ever!

-Remember, these dishes are VERY low oil, barely any and coldpressed olive oil for the small amount that I did use, and NO SALT.
+Remember, these dishes are VERY low oil, barely any and cold-pressed olive oil for the small amount that I did use, and NO SALT.
 I will be sharing many dishes in the future, and I might even share some recipes at some point.
-P.S. nothing feels as good as when your 14 year old child who is just like you (a picky eater), tells you how yummy something tastes, despite that there’s no salt in it!
+P.S. nothing feels as good as when your 14-year-old child who is just like you (a picky eater), tells you how yummy something tastes, despite that there’s no salt in it!
 Buon Appetito!

 Kale, partially cooked carrots, lemon, partially cooked beets